wenjian-zhou/wenjian-zhou.github.io/_posts/2022-03-16-microfacet.md

 $$

-Shadowing-masking functions are expressed in terms of a function $$\Lambda(\omega)$$, which defines the fraction of invisible microfacet area to visible microfacet area.
+Shadowing-masking functions are expressed in terms of a function $\Lambda(\omega)$, which defines the fraction of invisible microfacet area to visible microfacet area.

 $$